Light Almond Flour Muffins Recipe – 3 Varieties!

 - 2 teaspoons Vanilla extract

-- 1 Cup Sugar free Chocolate Chips (Click here to see my favorite brand on Amazon) Optional
+- 1 Cup Sugar free Chocolate Chips, Optional

 - In a large mixing bowl, combine the almond flour, baking soda, salt, and sweetener.
 Now add in the beaten eggs, greek yogurt, and vanilla extract.
-Finally, fold in the sliced almonds, chocolate chips, or blueberries.
+Finally, fold in the sliced almonds, chocolate chips, or blueberries, if desired.

 - Scoop the batter into the muffin cups evenly using a scoop.
-Bake in the oven for 20 minutes or until a toothpick comes out clean.
+Bake in the oven for 20 minutes or until the muffin tops are golden brown and a toothpick comes out clean.

-- The sweetener I used was monkfruit from Lakanto.
-You could also use Swerve, or another granular sweetener that is a 1 for 1 substitute with sugar.
-You could even use sugar if you want!
-Of course, that would increase the weight watcher points and the carb count.
+- Sweetener: The sweetener I used was a 1 for 1 low carb friendly sugar substitute.
+You could even use sugar or coconut sugar.
+Of course, that would increase the calorie and carb count.

 Hubby and I are following a low carb (not keto) diet.
 We still have a sweet tooth and these moist easy muffins satisfy our cravings.
 Love experimenting with different flavor combinations.
 I do use different flavored low carb yogurt in place of the greek yogurt.
 Apple and cinnamon added to cinnamon yogurt, macadamia nuts and coconut added to vanilla yogurt.
 The possibilities are endless.